tlevine/www.thomaslevine.com/content/!/variables/index.md

 Here's a fancy [graph](http://www.gapminder.org/world/#$majorMode=chart$is;shi=t;ly=2003;lb=f;il=t;fs=11;al=30;stl=t;st=t;nsl=t;se=t$wst;tts=C$ts;sp=5.59290322580644;ti=2012$zpv;v=0$inc_x;mmid=XCOORDS;iid=phAwcNAVuyj1jiMAkmq1iMg;by=ind$inc_y;mmid=YCOORDS;iid=phAwcNAVuyj2tPLxKvvnNPA;by=ind$inc_s;uniValue=8.21;iid=phAwcNAVuyj0XOoBL_n5tAQ;by=ind$inc_c;uniValue=255;gid=CATID0;by=grp$map_x;scale=log;dataMin=283;dataMax=110808$map_y;scale=lin;dataMin=18;dataMax=87$map_s;sma=49;smi=2.65$cd;bd=0$inds=;example=75) of the data.

-And here's a model that describes those data.
+And here's an equation that describes those data.

 <!--
 lm(formula = c(79, 68, 63) ~ log(c(41678, 6390, 959)))
 lm(formula = c(79, 68, 63) ~ log10(c(41678, 6390, 959)))
 -->

-$$Life expectancy = 32 + 4.239 * log\left(Income per person\right)$$
+$$Predicted life expectancy = 32 + 4.239 * log\left(Income per person\right)$$

-In this model, life expectency and income per person just numbers that we take from one row of the table.
+In this equation, life expectency and income per person just numbers that we take from one row of the table.
 To make that look more like what you might be used to, let's rewrite it like this.

 $$y = 32 + 4.239 * log\left(x\right)$$

-A model allows us to express complex things as simple things that we can fit in our brains.
+By distilling this relationship to a simple equation, we can express complex information as a simple summary of it is small enough to fit in our brains.

 ### Making predictions
-We can use a model like this in many ways.
+There are lots of ways we can use this equation (the fitted model).
-Right now, we're just going to talk about using the model to make predictions.
+Right now, we're just going to talk about using the equation to make predictions.

 Typically we write the equation such that the left side is the thing